Swizec/react-d3js-es6-ebook/manuscript/animating-react-redux.md

 };
 ```

-And you thought previous code had a lot of boilerplate ... imagine if this was how you'd do it in real life 😛
+And you thought previous code had a lot of boilerplate ... imagine if this was how you'd do it in real life :stuck_out_tongue:

 `connect` wraps each of these action generators in `store.dispatch()` calls.
 You can pass the resulting function into any component and fire actions by calling that method.